Show summary Hide summary

 - 🌍 Popular in the Maghreb, with a unique cultural beauty

-- 🖋️ Elegant spelling variants such as Belaïd
+- 🖋️ Elegant spelling variants like Belaïd

 - 💪 It evokes quiet strength and softness at the same time